foss4g-perth-org/foss4g-perth-org.github.io/program.md

 ### Keynotes

 We're excited to announce that two fantastic keynote talks are confirmed for the Perth Hub.
-These are not to missed!
+These are not to be missed!

 <!-- show on desktop devices -->
 <div class="hide-on-small">